 How to estimate your own solar savings

-Or in Massachusetts, where electricity costs $.20/kWh, and a kW of solar panels makes 1,500 kWh per year.
-The panels save you $1,170 per year, and the additional incentives save you thousands more.
+Or in Massachusetts, where electricity costs $.20/kWh, and a kW of solar panels makes about 1,500 kWh per year, the panels save you $1,170 per year.
+But Massachusetts has other great solar incentives, including the SMART Solar program, which will save you hundreds of dollars more every year.

 Every state offers different electricity prices and incentives, and every roof is different, too.
-If you’re ready to bypass the guessing game using estimated numbers, get an actual solar quote for your home from trusted professional installers.
+If you’re ready to bypass the guessing game using estimated numbers, get multiple solar quotes for your home from trusted professional installers, and check the math based on our site.